scrapinghub/spidermon/docs/settings.rst

         "spidermon_field_coverage/dict/field_4": 0.5,  # Ignored "TBD"
     }

 If you want to override the default skip values, you can set this to a custom list.
-If set to an empty list ``[]``, the default placeholder list is not used and falsy-based skipping is also turned off for this feature, so all non-``None`` values are counted unless ``SPIDERMON_FIELD_COVERAGE_SKIP_NONE`` excludes ``None``.
-If not provided, the default values will be used.
+If you set it to an empty list in any supported form (Python ``[]``, JSON ``'[]'``, or another value that normalizes to no skip entries, such as an empty string), the default placeholder list is not used and falsy-based skipping is also turned off for this feature, so all non-``None`` values are counted unless ``SPIDERMON_FIELD_COVERAGE_SKIP_NONE`` excludes ``None``.
+If the setting is not provided at all, the default values will be used.
 Without the default skip values, spider statistics would be:

 .. code-block:: python